Do what you love! Follow your heart! Let your passion guide you!

 - Contact Jay and our recruitment team at firstname.lastname@example.org.
 They love helping students discover programs that may be the perfect fit.

 - Use sites such as schoolfinder.com to browse types of programs.
 Or explore Waterloo's programs grouped by theme.

-- Get tips from current students on choosing a university program on our Beyond Ideas website.
+- Get tips from current students on finding a university program.

 If you're in Grade 12, it may seem like you have to decide your whole life right now (eek!), but keep in mind that choosing a university program doesn't lock you in.
 Often you can change programs if you find the one you chose really isn't for you.

 Also, as a Gen Z-er, you'll likely have several jobs over your lifetime, and industries are evolving so quickly that it's challenging to plan for a career that may not even exist yet!

 So, take a deep breath—you don't have to decide everything today.